top of page

 In Suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved, and no fact tried by a jury shall be otherwise re-examined in any Court of the United States, than according to the rules of the common law.

 Tull v.
-United States (1987) preserved jury trials for legal claims seeking civil penalties.
+United States (1987) preserved the right to a jury trial for legal claims seeking civil penalties under federal law.

 8th Ammendment